oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/introduction/get-help.md

 ### Oracle support

 We strongly recommend leveraging [Oracle slack](#Oracle slack) in order to quickly get help from dedicated operator experts for most issues.
-If this is insufficient, and it is necessary to access Oracle support for help running WebLogic Server domains on Kubernetes platforms.
+If this is insufficient, then feel free to access Oracle support for help running WebLogic Server domains on Kubernetes platforms.

 To access Oracle support,